landru29/wp-weather/README.md

-# Meteo
+# Weather

 This is a Wordpress plugin to display weather forecast for airports.

-register to https://account.avwx.rest/ and create a token.
+register to [https://account.avwx.rest](https://account.avwx.rest) and create a token.